apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 	at org.apache.hadoop.fs.s3a.S3AInputStream.read(S3AInputStream.java:408)
 	at java.io.DataInputStream.readByte(DataInputStream.java:265)
 ```
-Range gets msut be enabled for CSE to work.
+Range gets must be enabled for CSE to work.

 ### WARNING: Range gets do not provide authenticated encryption properties even when used with an authenticated mode (AES-GCM).